 Despite losing Dak Prescott to a brutal injury in Week 5, the Cowboys remained in the NFC East race thanks to one of the worst divisional showings in NFL history.
 With a chance at the division crown in their hands, the Cowboys were beat by rival New York in Week 17 and the book was closed on the season.
 It was a tough showing from Ezekiel Elliott as well as the Cowboys’ offensive line, who’s been one of the best units in the league over the past five years.
 Andy Dalton was the signal caller for much of the year, who picked up a 4-5 record as a starter, before leaving for Chicago.

 The lead story this offseason for Dallas was the mega-extension that Dak received after over a year of deliberations.
 The signal caller was locked in for four more years at $160 million total.
-The Cowboys also pulled in former-Falcon Keanu Neal and former-Texan Carlos Watkins to help sure up a porous defense.
+The Cowboys also pulled in Keanu Neal and Carlos Watkins as well as drafted Micah Parsons to help sure up a porous defense.
 The Super Bowl window was already shutting after the Cowboys shifted to head coach Mike McCarthy, but their players aren’t getting any younger.
 There’s a young corps in place, but many pieces are needed to complete a playoff team.
 2020 will be written off by Dallas fans and things need to start moving in the right direction, otherwise McCarthy will be seeing an early exit.